Definition of a Screenplay

 If you want to learn more about movies that have been adapted from other works, check out my article on the 30 best adapted screenplays of all time!

-Looking for more help with screenwriting?
-Check out these other fantastic articles!
+Interested in learning screenwriting?
+Check out these other helpful articles!

 How to Adapt a Book Into a Screenplay: 11 Tips for Writers